Olivert75/regression_project/README.md

 1.)
 The larger the square footage, the higher the property value

 2.)
-The more bedrooms a house has, the higher its property value will be
+The more bedrooms or bathrooms a house has, the higher its property value will be

 3.)
-The more bathrooms a house has, the higher its property value will be
+The older a house is, the less it will be worth.

 4.)
-The older a house is, the less it will be worth.

-5.)
 Value is dependent on property location

 ## 7.)
 Findings and Next Steps
    - Square footage was the best feature for predicting home value, followed up by bathrooms and bedrooms.